dotnet/orleans/Step-by-step-Tutorials/Declarative-Persistence.md

 }
 ```

-In the Manager class, there's only one method that need to be modified to write out data, 'AddDirectReport().'
+In the `Manager` class, there's only one method that need to be modified to write out data, `AddDirectReport()`.
 It should look like this:

 ``` csharp
 public async Task AddDirectReport(IEmployee employee)